The purpose of this section is to show you how to create a simple CodedUI test.

 Add new item to TestProject - Coded UI Test.
 The Generate Code for Coded UI Test dialog box appears.

 Select the Record actions, edit UI map or add assertions option and choose OK.
-For more information about the options in the dialog box, you could check this article.
+For more information about the options in the dialog box, you could check the Use UI Automation To Test Your Code MSDN article.

 Record a sequence of actions.